AbasimaEtim/Northwind-Traders-2015-First-Quarter-Report-on-Power-BI/README.md

 ![](Bottom-5Product.png)

 This analysis identified the following products as having the lowest net sales in the first half of 2015: Chocolade (confections), Louisiana Hot Spiced Okra (condiment), Mishi Kobe Niku (Meat and Poultry), Röd Kaviar (Seafood) and Tofu (Produce).
-This might be as a result of the quantity, quality of the product, amount at wich the product is being sold and Marketing & Promotion( They might be needing more marketing efforts to raise awareness and drive sales)
+This might be as a result of the quantity, quality of the product, amount at which the product is being sold and Marketing & Promotion( They might be needing more marketing efforts to raise awareness and drive sales)

 ------
 - What is the average order value for the top 5 products?